 The international variant (GT-I9500) of the Galaxy S4 Exynos 5 Octa (octa-core) system on a chip (SoC) chip containing the first ARM big.LITTLE heterogeneous architecture central processing unit (CPU).
 The Galaxy S4 variants for North America, most of Europe, LTE models and other countries has Qualcomm’s Snapdragon 600 SoC containing a quad-core 1.9 GHz Krait 300 CPU and an Adreno 320 GPU.

 With the help of the present tutorial, you can update the firmware of any variant of the Galaxy S4, given the fact that the firmware for that model is available for download.

-Another reason why you might prefer to chose the manual ways is because you have either rooted your Samsung Galaxy S4 or have installed a custom ROM on it.
-In any of these cases you might not be able to get the OTA till you unroot your phone.
+Another reason why you might prefer to choose the manual ways is that you have either rooted your Samsung Galaxy S4 or have installed a custom ROM on it.
+In any of these cases, you might not be able to get the OTA till you unroot your phone.
 If you do not know how to unroot your rooted Galaxy S4, read the following tutorial;

 Now, there are 4 ways you can install an updated version of firmware on your Galaxy S4 and we’ll see them all one-by-one:

 - Installing an update.zip package via stock recovery.